 Vitamins for Hair Loss - Do They Work?

 There has been some research that links certain vitamin deficiencies to hair loss in men.
-It’s always important to maintain a balanced diet to maintain your overall health: if you’re not getting enough of the essential vitamins, nutrients or minerals your body needs, you may become ill.
-This is no less true than for your hair.
+It’s always important to maintain a balanced diet to maintain your overall health.
+If you’re not getting enough of the essential vitamins, nutrients or minerals your body needs, you may become unwell and also notice signs of hair loss as well as changes in your skin.

 Prescription Medications for Hair Loss

 There are several different types of medication you can buy to help treat hair loss.
 Procepia and Finasteride are currently the only approved drugs you can take that will effectively treat hair loss.
-The active ingredient in both treatments (finasteride) works by blocking DHT (the male hormone dihydrotestosterone) that causes hair loss by shrinking hair follicles on your scalp.
+The active ingredient in both treatments (finasteride) works by blocking DHT (the male hormone dihydrotestosterone) that is thought to cause hair loss by shrinking the size of the hair follicles in the scalp.
 It has been proven to lead to hair regrowth or to stop hair loss in around 9 out of 10 men in clinical trials.

 Procepia and Finasteride will only prevent hair loss and aid hair regrowth for the duration of your treatment.
-As soon as you stop taking them, any hair loss you would have had during that time will happen within a few months of ending the treatment.
-A doctor needs to check whether you can use either medication.
-You can order your treatment online from Superdrug and get your prescription from one of our online doctors, who will review your order.
+As soon as you stop taking them, any hair loss will recur.
+You should always check with a doctor before trialling any of these medications as they may not be appropriate for you.
+You can order your treatment online from Superdrug and get your prescription from one of our online doctors, who will review your order, ensuring it is safe for you to take.

-Minoxidil is another medication that comes either as a cream or a foam to be massaged into the scalp to increase blood flow to the hair follicles on your scalp.
-It has been proven to have some effect, but most people will find that their hair that regrows will be comparatively weak in contrast to the existing, healthy hair on their head.
+Minoxidil is another medication that comes either as a cream or a foam.
+It is massaged into the scalp, increasing blood flow to the hair follicles and leading to stimulation of hair growth It has been proven to increase hair growth but the new hair may be comparatively weaker than the pre-existing, healthy hair on their head.

 Mythbusting Hair Loss Remedies